 While most firms providing retiree coverage offer prescription drug coverage, it is more prevalent for larger firms.
-On average, 94% of these large employers (at least 500 employees) offering retiree coverage include prescription drug coverage.
-Among firms with 500-999 workers, 92% offer coverage, increasing to 98% for firms with more than 20,000 employers.24
+On average, in 2004, 90% of large employers (at least 500 employees) offering retiree coverage included prescription drug coverage.
+Among firms with 500-999 workers, 86% offered coverage, increasing to 98% for firms with more than 20,000 employees.27 Except for the very largest firms (those with more than 20,000 employees), coverage declined relative to 2003.